 Personal development maintains high motivation among employees and leads them to continue meeting professional goals as part of their employee lifecycle.
 When the company supports you to achieve this goal, you’re more likely to stay loyal.

 One way to do this is by offering refresher courses to each department.
-For example, if it is marketing, you can give the team a course on the latest trends in the digital world.
+For example, if it is marketing, you can give the team a course on the latest trends in the likes of B2B digital marketing.
 This way, you are creating a team with more knowledge and at the same time giving each individual more strings to their bow for future jobs.